 Students in need of clarification of the above Policy may consult the Dean of Student Services.
-All other academic staff - faculty/ Deans/Program Directors - may also be of assistance, particularly as students seek to apply the principles of this Policy to their specific discipline/ program of study.
+All other academic staff - faculty/ Deans, Associate Deans or Chairs - may also be of assistance, particularly as students seek to apply the principles of this Policy to their specific discipline/ program of study.